RedisLabsModules/RLTest/README.md

 # RLTest

-Redis Labs Test Framework, allow running tests on redis and modules on a variety of environments.
+Redis Test Framework, allow running tests on redis and modules on a variety of environments.

 Supported Environment: oss, oss-cluster, enterprise, enterprise-cluster